Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor

 \subsection{Convention}

-Greek tensor indices will run from 0 to 3 and Latin tensor indices from 1 to 3.
-We will follow to Einstein summation convention for raised and lowered indices with minus Minkowskii metric $g_{\mu\nu}=(+---)$.
-A spacetime point in standard Minkowskii coordinates $x^\mu=(t,x^i)$, the totally antisymmetric tensors in 4 and 3 dimensions are $\epsilon^{\mu\nu\rho\sigma}$ and $\epsilon^{ijk}$ ($\epsilon^{0123}=\epsilon_{123}=+1$).
-The dimension will be omitted (c = 1 in the Maxwell's equations).
-Throughout this paper upper and lower spatial indices are not distinguished unless explicitly stated otherwise.
+Greek tensor indices run from 0 to 3 and Latin tensor indices from 1 to 3.
+We use the Einstein summation convention and the Minkowski metric of signature $g_{\mu\nu}=\mathrm{diag}(+---)$.
+A spacetime point in standard Minkowski coordinates is denoted by $x^\mu=(t,x^i)$.
+The totally antisymmetric tensors in four and three dimensions are $\epsilon^{\mu\nu\rho\sigma}$ and $\epsilon^{ijk}$, respectively, with $\epsilon^{0123}=\epsilon_{123}=+1$.
+We set $c=1$ in Maxwell's equations.
+Throughout this paper, the upper and lower spatial indices are not distinguished unless explicitly stated otherwise.